 Affiliate No experience is required, so not considered as an accreditation level.
-This entry level is designed for Student, apprentice, or survey assistant.
-It aims to raise awareness of young professionals on the importance of individual accreditation and provide the framework for future professional development.
+This entry level is designed for Student, apprentice, or survey assistant, data processing assistant etc. It aims to raise awareness of young professionals on the importance of individual accreditation and provide the framework for future professional development.

-Level 2 Designed for Junior Surveyor or Survey Technician.
+Level 2 Designed for Junior Surveyor, Survey Technician, data processor etc.